LucDEWI/Masterproef-fase-1/README.md

 ## Herkenning en accuraatheid van testen

-This excel file contains the results of test on this algorithm.
+This excel file contains the results of tests on this algorithm.

 # Use